smartheim/ui-maintenance/assets/contexthelp/thingconfig.md

-This thing can be configured by you.
+<small>You know what an openHAB **Thing** is, right?</small>
+<small class="blockquote-footer">Your friendly [tutorial](tutorial-1.html) reminder.</small>

+Some *Things* offer additional configuration, next to the name and location.
+A location is optional and in some user interfaces used to group *Things*.

-As soon as you hit
-"Save" the thing will receive the new configuration and will restart itself.
+As soon as you hit "Save" the *Thing* will receive the new configuration and will restart itself.